riscv-admin/policies/GOVERNANCE.md

 # Governance
-This project for the template specification is governed by the Documentation SIG.

-The group can be joined by RISC-V members at: https://lists.riscv.org/g/sig-documentation.

-Mailing list archives are available at: https://lists.riscv.org/g/sig-documentation/topics.

-**_NOTE:_** PROJECTS BUILT USING THE TEMPLATE SHOULD UPDATE THE ABOVE TEXT AS-NEEDED.
+This project is governed by the RISC-V Technical Steer Committee (TSC) with guidance from the Board of Directors.
+Maintenance of the policies is provided by the RISC-V Staff who can be contacted via email at help@riscv.org.